-David Rutley was first elected as the Member of Parliament for Macclesfield at the general election of 2010, and was re-elected in 2017.
+David Rutley was first elected as the Member of Parliament for Macclesfield at the general election of 2010, and was re-elected in 2015, 2017 and 2019.

 David is committed to serving every constituent, regardless of their political views, and, as MP, holds regular advice surgeries across the constituency.
 David's work to strengthen the local economy includes campaigning to revitalise Macclesfield town centre, keep health care local at Macclesfield Hospital, maintain Government support for the Cheshire life sciences corridor, and tackle traffic congestion in Poynton and Disley.
 He is also committed to safeguarding village life, improving broadband services in rural communities and protecting the area's beautiful countryside.
 David supports the important work of community groups in Macclesfield, Bollington, Disley, Poynton, Prestbury and the surrounding villages.